 Power supply specifications

-Power supplies, whether just smoothed, regulated using a linear or switch mode regulator are widely used.
-The switching regulator approach is used most widely, especially in computers, and very many other items of electronic equipment.
+Power supply circuits, regulated using a linear or switch mode regulator are widely used.
+The switching regulator approach is used most widely, especially in computers, and very many other items of electronic equipment - in fact switch mode power supplies are by far the most popular now because of their efficiency, lower cost and smaller size.
 Many ICs are available for the function and they are light, efficient and very cost effective.